 Manuel Bagues

-I am a Professor at the University of Warwick.
-My research interests lie primarily in Labor Economics, with a focus on Personnel Economics, Gender Economics, and Economics of Education.
-I am also interested in the determinants of voting behaviour.
-My work has been published by the American Economic Review, Journal of Political Economy, Review of Economic Studies, American Economic Journal: Applied Economics, American Economic Journal: Economic Policy, Journal of Economic Theory, Management Science and Journal of Public Economics, among others.
-Please follow this link to learn more about my research.
-You may also find some short articles addressed to a broader (non-academic) audience in the popular writing section.
-And if you are planning to take a public exam in Spain, you might be interested in having a look at the public exams section, where I provide some useful statistical information.
-Please do not hesitate to contact me if you have any suggestion or comment.
+I am a Professor at the University of Warwick, and a Research Fellow at CEPR, IZA@LISER, RFBerlin and J-PAL.
+My research interests lie primarily in Labour Economics, with a focus on Personnel Economics, Gender Economics, Economics of Education, and Economics of Science.
+I also work on political economy, and in particular on the determinants of voting behaviour.
+My work has been published in the American Economic Review, Journal of Political Economy, Review of Economic Studies, American Economic Journal: Applied Economics, American Economic Journal: Economic Policy, Journal of Economic Theory, Management Science, Journal of Public Economics, Journal of Health Economics and Demography, among others.
+You can find a list of my papers on my research page, and my current modules on my teaching page.
+You may also find some short articles written for a broader, non-academic audience in the popular writing section.
+Please do not hesitate to contact me if you have any suggestions or comments.

 Human life occurs only once, and the reason we cannot determine which of our decisions are good and which bad is that in a given situation we can make only one decision; we are not granted a second, third, or fourth life in which to compare various decisions.